telent/liminix/README.md

-_Liminix does not provide RouterOS licences and it is your own responsibility if you use this to ensure you're compliant with the terms of Mikrotik's licencing._It may be supplemented or replaced in time with configuurations for RP-PPPoE and/or Accel PPP.
+_Liminix does not provide RouterOS licences and it is your own responsibility if you use this to ensure you're compliant with the terms of Mikrotik's licencing._It may be supplemented or replaced in time with configurations for RP-PPPoE and/or Accel PPP.

 ## Running tests